vorner/rust-presentations/101_for_cpp.md

   - Monomorphisation
 * Compile-time meta programming
   - Different in each
-* Both have undefined behaviour
+* Both have undefined behaviour (not the same things)
   - An empty infinite loop is not UB in Rust
   - Only `unsafe` lets you write UB in Rust
 * The same threading model